jonasfehr/DreamSquare/README.md

 This is the repository for the cennznet grant => https://gitcoin.co/issue/cennznet/grants/9/100026471

+THE PICTURES ARE LINKS TO VIDEOS ON YOUTUBE.

 # DreamspaceSeries
 The DreamspaceSeries are pieces to deep dive into the edge of your consciousness where you get lost in time.
 I have always been fascinated by the hypnotic effect when looking into the glow of an almost burnt down bonfire.